Difficulty: Medium, Asked-in: Amazon, VMware

-Key takeaway: This is one of the best problems to understand the idea of the sliding window technique.
-Using this approach, we can solve several interview problems efficiently in O(n) time and O(1) space.
+Key takeaway: An excellent question to understand the idea of the sliding window.
+Using similar technique, we can solve several coding problems efficiently in O(n) time and O(1) space.

-You are given an array of 1s and 0s and you are given an integer k which signifies the number of flips allowed.
-Write a program to return the count of the maximum number of consecutive 1's in the array if you can flip at most k 0's.
+You are given an array of 1s and 0s, along with an integer k that represents the maximum number of allowed flips.
+Write a program to return the count of the maximum consecutive 1s in the array, considering that you can flip at most k 0s.

 Explanation: We are allowed to flip a maximum of 2 zeroes.
-If we flip X[5] and X[7], we get 8 consecutive 1’s which is the maximum possible under given constraints.
+Flipping X[5] and X[7] results in 8 consecutive 1’s, which is the maximum possible under the given constraints.

 Explanation: We are allowed to flip a maximum of 1 zero.
-If we flip X[2], we get 4 consecutive 1's which is the maximum possible under given constraints.
+Flipping X[2] gives us 4 consecutive 1's, which is the maximum possible under the given constraints.

-A brute force solution is to consider every subarray by running two nested loops.
-For every subarray, we count the number of zeroes in it and return the maximum size subarray with k or fewer zeroes.
-(Think!)
+A brute-force solution idea is to consider every subarray through two nested loops.
+For each subarray, we count the number of zeroes and return the maximum-sized subarray with k or fewer zeroes.

 int maxContinuousOnes(int X[], int n, int k)